 Whether this is made as an ornament or just a piece of artwork, it will be special because of the hand print made to make the snowmen.
 Go to U Create for the instructions.

 Displaying a Christmas wreath is extending a Christmas greeting to all that look upon it.
-The directions for this beautiful wreath can be found at Seasons of Joy.
+The directions for this beautiful wreath can be found at Just Between Friends.

 30. Stained Glass Poinsettias